 After an infection has been fought off, memory T cells remain in the lymphatic tissue waiting for a new infection by cells presenting the same antigen.
 The response by memory T cells to the antigen is much faster than that of the inactive T cells that fought the first infection.
 The increase in T cell reaction speed leads to immunity—the reintroduction of the same pathogen is fought off so quickly that there are few or no symptoms.
 This immunity may last for years or even an entire lifetime.

-- Plasma cells.
-Plasma cells become antibody factories producing thousands of antibodies.
+- Plasma cells become antibody factories producing thousands of antibodies.

-- Memory B cells.
-Memory B cells reside in the lymphatic system where they help to provide immunity by preparing for later infection by the same antigen-presenting pathogen.
+- Memory B cells reside in the lymphatic system where they help to provide immunity by preparing for later infection by the same antigen-presenting pathogen.

 Antibodies are proteins that are specific to and bind to a particular antigen on a cell or virus.
 Once antibodies have latched on to a cell or virus, they make it harder for their target to move, reproduce, and infect cells.
 Antibodies also make it easier and more appealing for phagocytes to consume the pathogen.